wreckage/django-happenings/README.rst

   url(r'^calendar/', include('happenings.urls', namespace='calendar'))

+  If your are going to use different namespace then please set ``CALENDAR_URLS_NAMESPACE`` in settings

 4. Make sure your ``TIME_ZONE`` is set correctly in settings.py.

 5. Run ``python manage.py migrate`` to create the models (replace ``migrate`` with